Listen to an audio file of this tool.

 - Step 1 – Stop.
-This is the most important step and requires us to pause.
-Explain to your child/teen that when we are in a conflict, it is easy for our reactive/emotional brain to take over.
-Unfortunately, we say unkind things and do things we regret when functioning like this.
-In order to get our thinking brain connected, we need to pause.
-There are many ways to help taking a pause, for example, taking a breath, visualizing a stop sign, or simply imagining hitting a pause button.
+This is the most important step and requires you to pause.
+Explain to your child/teen that when they are in a conflict, it is easy for their reactive/emotional part of the brain to take over.
+Unfortunately, this might result in saying unkind things and doing things they regret when functioning in this part of their brain.
+In order to get the thinking brain connected, it is important to pause.
+There are many ways to help take a pause including taking a breath, visualizing a stop sign, or simply imagining hitting a pause button.

 - Step 2 – Check in.
-The second step has three parts to it and requires us to check in with our body, our feelings, and our needs.
+The second step has three parts to it and requires them to check in with their body, their feelings, and their needs.
 The following questions will help:

-- “What sensations do I feel in my body?” (heart racing, palms sweaty)
+- “What sensations do you feel in your body?” (heart racing, palms sweaty)

-- “What do I need?” (to be heard, to feel like my opinion matters)
+- “What do you need?” (to be heard, to feel like your opinion matters)

-If your child/teen struggles with giving you a feeling word, then offer them options and ask which ones fit their true emotions.
-This helps expand their emotional vocabulary.
+If your child/teen struggles with giving you a feeling word, then offer them options and ask which one or couple of them fit their true feeling.
+This helps expand their feeling vocabulary.

 Your daily disagreements can be opportunities for your child/teen to practice new skills if you seize those chances.
 Practice grows vital new brain connections that strengthen (and eventually form habits) each time your child/teen works hard managing feelings, words, and choices constructively.